zhongzisha/alphafold3_google/docs/input.md

 The newly defined ligand can then be used as a standard CCD ligand using its custom name, and bonds can be linked to it using its named atom scheme.

+### Conformer Generation

+The data pipeline attempts to generate a conformer for ligands using RDKit.
+The `Mol` used to generate the conformer is constructed either from the information provided in the CCD mmCIF, or from the SMILES string if that is the only information provided.

+If conformer generation fails, the model will fall back to using the ideal coordinates in the CCD mmCIF if these are provided.
+If they are not provided, the model will use the reference coordinates if the last modification date given in the CCD mmCIF is prior to the training cutoff date.
+If no coordinates can be found in this way, all conformer coordinates are set to zero and the model will output `NaN` (`null` in the output JSON) confidences for the ligand.

+Note that sometimes conformer generation failures can be resolved by increasinging the number of RDKit conformer iterations using the `--conformer_max_iterations=...` flag.

 ### User-provided CCD Format